Shraddha Jain

 Text heavy.

-User Problem 1
+User Need 1

 The toolkit was not discoverable.

-Two different domains created gaps in user's experience
+Two different domains created gaps in

 Example: